dbos-inc/dbos-docs/docs/tutorials/using-drizzle.md

 npx dbos start
 ```

 To see that it's working, visit this URL in your browser: [http://localhost:3000/greeting/dbos](http://localhost:3000/greeting/dbos).
 You should get this message: `Hello, dbos!
-You have been greeted 1 times.` Each time you refresh the page, the counter should go up by one.
+We have made 1 greetings.` Each time you refresh the page, the counter should go up by one.

 ### Schema Management